OSHA Reporting Resource Hub

 Form 300A must be posted in a visible area of the workplace from

 In a high-risk industry?
-Establishments with 20-249 employees need to submit your information by these dates, as well.
+Establishments with 20-249 employees must also submit your information by these dates.

 Accidents happen.
 When they do, you need to record information quickly to ensure both swift action and proper reporting to avoid hefty citations and potential legal action.
 Use KPA’s OSHA Recordkeeping and Reporting Checklist to navigate the complexities of OSHA reporting.